justmarkham/kaggle-allstate/allstate-paper.md

 	* I created an "agediff" continuous feature that was simply the age difference between the youngest and oldest covered individuals.
 	* I created an "individual" categorical feature for any customer whose group size was 1 and the "agediff" was 0.

-4. **Features with missing values:** As discussed in data exploration #1 above, I imputed missing values for risk_factor, C_previous, and duration_previous.

-5. **Features to represent past quotes:** When anticipating the model building process, I knew from item #4 of data exploration (above) that the final quote before purchase would have the best predictive power of the actual purchase.
+4. **Features to represent past quotes:** When anticipating the model building process, I knew from item #4 of data exploration (above) that the final quote before purchase would have the best predictive power of the actual purchase.
 Given that I only wanted to make a single prediction per customer, my plan was to only use that final quote before purchase (for each customer) as the input to the model.
 That seemed to waste a lot of available (and potentially useful) data, but I had a difficult time conceptualizing how to effectively integrate the not-final-quote data into the model.
 I came up with two solutions:
 	* I used "shopping_pt" as a continuous feature, since it represented the number of quotes a customer requested before purchasing.
 My theory (based on data exploration #4) was that a higher shopping_pt indicated a greater likelihood that the customer would simply choose the last quote, making shopping_pt a useful predictor.
 	* I created a new continuous feature called "stability", which was a number between 0 and 1 that represented how much a given customer changed their plan options during the quoting process.
 I created the formula stability=(numquotes - uniqueplansviewed + 1)/numquotes.
 For example, a customer who requested 8 quotes but only looked at 3 different plan combinations would have a stability of (8-3+1)/8 = 0.75, whereas if they had looked at 8 different plan combinations, their stability would be (8-8+1)/8 = 0.125.
 My theory was that a low stability would indicate a high likelihood of changing options between a customer's final quote and actual purchase.